Bogaerts' RBI single caps 3-run 8th, Red Sox top Pirates 4-3

+BOSTON (AP) -- Hanley Ramirez looked plenty healthy in a big spot for the Boston Red Sox.

-BOSTON (AP) -- Xander Bogaerts' RBI single capped a three-run rally in the eighth inning Thursday, lifting the Boston Red Sox over the Pittsburgh Pirates 4-3 in a makeup from a rainout in the opening series.
+After a recent absence because of the flu, Ramirez doubled during a three-run rally in the eighth inning Thursday that sent the Red Sox over the Pittsburgh Pirates 4-3.

+''I think he's carried what he did last year into this season despite missing the four games in Detroit,'' Red Sox manager John Farrell said. ''I think he's carried that confidence he had last season into the first five games that he's been active.''

-Boston ended up sweeping Pittsburgh in three games at Fenway Park after winning the first two games of the season.
+The game was a makeup from a rainout in the opening series.
+Boston wound up sweeping the Pirates, having beaten them in the first two games of the year.

 Andrew McCutchen tied Barry Bonds for fourth on Pittsburgh's all-time list with his first homer of the season, but the Pirates lost their fourth straight.